Radiation protection registers

 The use of the Central Radiation Protection Register does not require any official procedure – apart from the one-time registration and activation by the competent authority.

-Registration is carried out at strahlenregister.gv.at ( BMK)German text (Central Dose Registry) or edm.gv.at ( BMK)German text (Central Source Registry).
+Registration is carried out at strahlenregister.gv.at ( BMK)German text (Central Dose Register) or edm.gv.at ( BMK)German text (Central Source Register).

 Costs and fees